caitlynakimm/CSC210-A2/README.md

 Cite any references used:
 - hi

-If you used AI, please describe how you used it and what the experienc taught you:
+If you used AI, please describe how you used it and what the experience taught you:
--
+- I used AI to break down how to implement the getFitness method based on the instructions.
+I learned

 ## Questions